richard-warren/locomotionAnalysis/modelling/README.md

 # todo
+- [X] speed up getNeuralResponses by computing all neurons at once!
-- [ ] speed up getNeuralResponses, fml
+- [ ] move analyses to SSD :)
 - [ ] figure out how to handle missing whisker contact times in model
 - [ ] 180922_0001: look into difference btwn plotPSTH and plotResponses for licks, which look nice in plotPSTH...
 - [ ] recompute all vars and see if still getting nan in included rows in aggregates... if yes, perhaps need to catch these in getNeuralResponses...